Angel McCoughtry: Overseas career

 Since being drafted in the WNBA, McCoughtry has played every off-season overseas.
 In the 2009–10 off-season, McCoughtry played for Good Angels Košice in the EuroLeague.
 In the 2010–11 off-season played for UNIQA Sopron of the EuroLeague.
 From 2011 to 2015, McCoughtry played four off-seasons for Fenerbahçe Istanbul of the EuroLeague.
 In the 2015–16 off-season, McCoughtry played for Mersin Büyükşehir Belediyesi of the Turkish League.
 As of August 2016, McCoughtry signed with Dynamo Kursk of the Russian Premier League for the 2016–17 off-season.
 Dynamo Kursk won the 2017 Euroleague.
 In May 2017, McCoughtry signed with Homenetmen Antelias of the Lebanese league; which she won the championship with.
 Also in 2017, McCoughtry returned to Dynamo Kursk for the 2017-18 off-season.
 In January 2021, McCoughtry signed with Galatasaray of the Turkish league for the 2020-21 off-season.

 Personal life

 McCoughtry grew up in Baltimore, Maryland and graduated from St. Frances Academy, then spent one year at The Patterson School in North Carolina while working to attain NCAA Division I academic eligibility.
 She is listed at 6'1" tall and wears jersey number 35.
-In 2015, McCoughtry confirmed her sexuality on social media when she came out as a free spirit with no labels who believes in connection and not society's labels or interpretation of sexuality.
-She had posted a photo of herself with her now ex-fiancée on Instagram, and wrote this message, "Yes we been discriminated against!
-We lost friends!
-Family members are upset!
-They said I disgraced my religion!
-One thing I do know is that LOVE is a great feeling!
-My last overseas team threatened my job if i didn't write a fake letter on social media saying my relationship was a lie.
-But all i know, Love is a great feeling!
-I understand we all judge and its in human nature, but the more i speak to God i never feel judgement front he man upstairs, even tho he has all the power too!
-He tells me to fall, learn, and grow because thats life.
-But to always keep my heart pure and believe totally in him.
-All i know love is a great feeling and GOD is Love."
+McCoughtry came out publicly as gay on Instagram in 2015.
+She is an honorary member of Zeta Phi Beta.